deriv-com/champion-trading-automation/memory-bank/activeContext.md

 ### 1. Unified SSE Streaming Component

-A major refactoring effort is underway to create a unified Server-Sent Events (SSE) streaming component that abstracts connection handling and event processing.
-This will replace the current separate implementations in `balanceStreamService` and `sseService`, removing duplicated code while maintaining current functionality.
+A major refactoring effort has been completed to create a unified Server-Sent Events (SSE) streaming component that abstracts connection handling and event processing.
+This replaces the separate implementations in `balanceStreamService` and `sseService`, removing duplicated code while maintaining current functionality.

-#### Key Objectives
+#### Key Objectives ✅
-- Create a common base class for stream services
+- Create a common base class for stream services ✅
-- Implement specialized stream services for different protocols (EventSource, Fetch)
+- Implement specialized stream services for different protocols (EventSource, Fetch) ✅
-- Develop adapters to maintain backward compatibility
+- Develop adapters to maintain backward compatibility ✅
-- Ensure proper error handling and reconnection logic
+- Ensure proper error handling and reconnection logic ✅
-- Maintain type safety throughout the implementation
+- Maintain type safety throughout the implementation ✅

 #### Implementation Status
-- Directory structure and interfaces have been defined
+- Directory structure and interfaces have been defined and implemented ✅
-- Base implementation classes have been designed
+- Base implementation classes have been designed and implemented ✅
-- Adapter pattern has been selected for backward compatibility
+- Adapter pattern has been implemented for backward compatibility ✅
-- Implementation is in progress
+- Implementation is complete ✅
+- Documentation has been added ✅

 ### 2. File Header Implementation